agx/gmobile/doc/gmobile.udev.rst

 the different rules are reflected by their prefix.
-Again, **this is not part of the public API**. gmobile's matches are composed of a literal "gmobile", then either the device name (prefixed with `name:`) followed by the machine's first device tree comptible (prefixed with `dt:`) or dmi modalias.
+Again, **this is not part of the public API**. gmobile's matches are composed of a literal "gmobile", then either the device name (prefixed with `name:`) followed by the machine's first device tree compatible (prefixed with `dt:`) or dmi modalias.
 For example:

 ::